Coffee Brewing Series 5 - AeroPress

 Mug or small pitcher

-1. Heat the water: Bring your water to a boil then let it cool for about 1 minute.
-(175°F and 195°F or 79°C – 90°C) Then grind the beans, measure out 2 full AeroPress scoops of coffee beans (about 57 grams) and grind until fine.
-Wet the filter, assemble the AeroPress with a paper filter inside the cap and place on top of a mug or cup.
-Drizzle a little warm water in to wet the filter.
+- Bring the water to a boil, then set it aside to cool for approximately a minute.
+(175° F and 195 ° F, or 79 ° C and 90 ° C) Then grind the beans by measuring out 2 full AeroPress scoops (approximately 57 g) of coffee beans and grinding till fine.
+Wet the filter, put the AeroPress together with a paper filter in the cap, and set it on top of a mug or cup.
+To wet the filter, pour in a small amount of warm water.

-2. Add the coffee: Place the funnel on top of the cup and pour in the coffee.
-Remove the funnel.
-Then add the water: Pour in coffee until it comes up to the top line on the AeroPress.
+- Pour the coffee into the cup: Place the funnel on top of the cup and pour the coffee into it.
+Remove the funnel from the equation.
+Then pour in the water: Pour coffee into the AeroPress until it reaches the top line.

-4. Press: Insert the plunger.
-Firmly press down the plunger until you hear a long hiss.
+- Insert the plunger.
+Firmly press down on the plunger until a deep hiss is heard.

 The Aeropress is a solid coffee maker that can serve as a good everyday brew method or a specialized piece of equipment in a large collection of coffee makers.
-Aeropress is a portable coffee maker that they can use when traveling.
-Anyone who likes a good cup of coffee may want to consider getting the Aeropress.
-It’s price, brew method and size make it an especially good choice for certain coffee drinkers.
+Aeropress is a lightweight, long-lasting press with no glass to break, a portable coffee maker that they can use when traveling.
+It's extremely simple to clean the Aeropress; simply press the puck of compacted grounds into the compost or bin.
+It's price, brew method and size make it an especially good choice for certain coffee drinkers.